gcanti/fp-ts/docs/modules/FromTask.ts.md

 ---
 title: FromTask.ts
-nav_order: 40
+nav_order: 41
 parent: Modules
 ---

 ## FromTask overview

-Lift a computation from the `Task` monad.
+Lift a computation from the `Async` monad.

 Added in v3.0.0